Code-Institute-Submissions/the-new-dukes/README.md

 # USER EXPERIENCE CENTERED DESIGN

-#### This is the Milestone Project for the Experience Centered Design Unit of the Full Stack Web Developer Course of Code Institute.
+#### This is the Milestone Project for the User Experience Centered Design Unit of the Full Stack Web Developer Course of Code Institute.

 #### The objective of this project is to design and execute a Responsive, User Experience Centered, static page to showcase the work of 'The New Dukes', a Sheffield (UK) based Sketch Comedy Troupe.